-In a practical sense it’s an easy day trip from either Kyoto or Osaka.
-It’s located 30-40km from either city and with the public transport system being what it is you can be there in around an hour leaving plenty of time to explore and eat your way around the city.
+In a practical sense, it’s an easy day trip from either Kyoto or Osaka.
+It’s located 30-40 km from either city and with the public transport system being what it is you can be there in around an hour leaving plenty of time to explore and eat your way around the city.

 Festivals are particularly special.
-During Setsubun on the 3rd February there were events happening all over town and the 3000 stone and bronze lanterns lit through the park and shrine were spectacular.
-The only other time you will see the lanterns all lit during the year is at the Mantoro festival in August.
+During Setsubun on the 3rd of February, there were events happening all over town and the 3000 stone and bronze lanterns lit through the park and shrine were spectacular.
+The only other time you will see the lanterns all lit up during the year is at the Mantoro festival in August.

 5. Perfect to explore on foot

-It’s flat and relatively compact, you can easily spend the day walking around in Nara.
+It’s flat and relatively compact, so you can easily spend the day walking around in Nara.
 There is a huge amount to see here in a small space, you definitely won’t see everything in a day trip but you can get a fair feel for the place.

 6. A Slower Pace

 It’s a city of some 400,000 people but the rolling hills and quiet narrow streets give the feeling of a much smaller town.
-If the hustle and bustle of the bigger cities has left you a little exhausted the slower pace of Nara is a great refresher.
+If the hustle and bustle of the bigger cities have left you a little exhausted the slower pace of Nara is a great refresher.
 Slow down and wander, sip your tea slowly and savour the beautiful flavours of Nara.

 There are plenty of places to eat and the food is as delicious as you’ll find all across Japan.
 While we had no problem finding reasonably priced options, Nara has remained a little more traditional.
-We did notice that some of the western staples that you’ve become used to seeing on street corners across the country such as Starbucks aren’t in Nara.
+We did notice that some of the Western staples that you’ve become used to seeing on street corners across the country such as Starbucks aren’t in Nara.
 Not necessarily a bad thing as the local kissaten, traditional coffee and tea shops, really are something special.

-7. The Great Buddha
+7. The world’s largest bronze Buddha

-It’s home to a 250 ton Buddha, the worlds largest bronze buddha which is housed inside Todai-ji Temple, the worlds largest wooden building.
+It’s home to a 250 ton Buddha, the world’s largest bronze Buddha which is housed inside Todai-ji Temple, the world’s largest wooden building.
 While I have to admit my favourite Great Buddha in Japan is in Kamakura, there’s something special about it being outdoors with a backdrop of cherry trees, the site of this Daibutsu is truly impressive and not to be missed when you are in town.

-8. Friendly people
+8. Friendly locals

 We’ve found the people from Nara really helpful and welcoming.
-From simple things like being offered help with directions to being invited in join a service in a local temple and and being offered a celebratory sake and snacks at a Shrine when where we were possibly the only Westerners to stumble into the middle of a festival.
+From simple things like being offered help with directions to being invited to join a service in a local temple and being offered a celebratory sake and snacks at a Shrine when where we were possibly the only Westerners to stumble into the middle of a festival.
 We’ve also met and passed time with a group from Nara on a train trip to Nagahama.
 We ‘chatted’ in simple sentences and a bit of mime, they were headed on further for a hiking trip but they shared the history and key sites of the city we were visiting that day.

-10. The Architecture
+10. Architecture through the Ages

 The architecture is stunning, there really are some beautiful shrines and temples here with many founded over 1000 years ago.

 This is at Kofuku-ji, another of the seven great temples of Nara.
-It was established in 669 by Kagami-no-Ōkimi wife of Fujiwara no Kamtarito to pray for her husbands recovery from illness and was moved to its current location in 710.
+It was established in 669 by Kagami-no-Ōkimi wife of Fujiwara no Kamtarito to pray for her husband’s recovery from illness and was moved to its current location in 710.